 His mother, Catherine, was a housewife who gave her life to raising ten children and helping to rear who knows how many grandchildren.
 With her ninth about to be born, Catherine announced a dare: Whoever wins a foot race to the hospital gets to name the baby.
 Her son Aubrey won the challenge, and he had a good friend whose last name was Drungo.
 So Drungo Hazewood it was.

-Makes me very curious how she named the tenth. :)
+Makes me very curious to know how she named the tenth. :)

 P.S.
 The book is about baseball’s longest game, which was played in Rhode Island in 1981.
-Drungo participated, along with future Hall of Famers Wade Boggs and Cal Ripken.
+Drungo participated (as a member of the Rochester Red Wings) along with future Hall of Fame players Wade Boggs and Cal Ripken.